InstallerLegacy/virtualhub-doks/content/en/1970s/1970/caps-11/simh/index.md

 ---
 title: "How to install !
 CAPS-11 on SIMH?"
 description: 'We can run !
 CAPS-11 Unix on the SIMH PDP-11 emulator.
 First, we need to download the !
 CAPS-11 kit.
-You can download the kit needed to run it on the SIMH PDP-11 emulator from our here.'
+You can download the kit needed to run it on the SIMH PDP-11 emulator from the "SIMH Legacy" website.'
 date: 2023-11-11T09:08:56+05:30
 draft: false
 images: [caps-11-SIMH-3.webp]